 How does Thermal Imaging Work?

-Thermal Imaging is the process used to create an image using infrared radiation.
-Most things emit some form of infrared radiation, including humans and animals.
+Thermal images are created using infrared radiation (IR); most things emit some form of IR including animals.
 Infrared radiation is directly effected by temperature; the higher the temperature the more infrared radiation is emitted, and the inverse is also true.
-Using a micro bolometer, a thermal camera is capable of generating a thermal image by applying a colour palette to the different intensities of infrared radiation.
+By using IR to detect temperature readings the camera generates a thermal image by applying a colour palette to the different intensities of infrared radiation.
+Thermal imaging is ideal for use around livestock as it is a non-invasive way of detecting and monitoring problems.

 Why use Thermal Imaging?